 Discussions of a trading option could also be implemented so that players can trade with each other, trading unneeded resources for ones they do need.

-For a player to win they must either destroy all other players’ ships or have the highest points total when the games time limit comes to an end.
+For a player to win, they must either destroy all other players’ ships or have the highest points total when the games time limit comes to an end.
 Resources will become more and more contested as players will have spread out and going for the rarer or more abundant planets, meaning later in the game player interaction will be more common as the players have spread out making it harder to gather the resources you want.

 As put across in the brief and meeting, there are 2 different versions of multiplayer intended.
 On one hand is a one on one type gameplay where it is player vs player or player vs AI and on the other is a version with multiple players and AI against each other, each with a separate home world and ships or possibly a version where only players have a home world and the AI are roaming ships who move around the universe randomly and interact with other ships randomly.